hobson/hobson.github.io/_posts/2015-04-27-Autocode-and-Diagram-Any-Database.md

 graph.write_png('database_schema_diagram.png')
 {% endhighlight %}

+I'll post an example once I have need to model an open-data database.
+They are really quite well-done.
+The layout optimizer leaves just enough white space and the edges/relationships are untangled into a presentable/readable form.

 Glossary
 --------

-**ERD**: Entity-Relationship Diagram -- a block diagram of your DB tables and their relationships through foreign keys
+**ERD**: Entity-Relationship Diagram -- a block diagram of your DB tables and their connections (relationships)